Materials-Consortia/OPTIMADE/optimade.rst

   - **property_metadata**: an object containing per-entry and per-property metadata.
     The keys are the names of the fields in :field:`attributes` for which metadata is available.
     The values belonging to these keys are dictionaries containing the relevant metadata fields.
+See also `Metadata properties`_

 The response MAY also return resources related to the primary data in the field: